zenoss/ZenPacks.zenoss.Layer2/simulation/README.markdown

         port=1611
     )

 Or use oids generators from bridge_oids.
 This is done in agents_simulator.py in function main.
+To change topology of simulated network, open that file and change source of main.

+You could also automatically model all the devices from simulator, by running inside virtualenv:

+    python agents_simulator.py dump > /tmp/network.dump
+    python agents_simulator.py

+And then, while previous command is still running, somewhere in other terminal run:

+    zenbatchload /tmp/network.dump